Joelledez/PokeApi-Angular/README.md

 ## ChatGPT API

-To make work the ChatGPT API contact me to my email joelledez2812@gmail.com:
+To make work the ChatGPT API contact me to my email joelledez2812@gmail.com to give you key.

 Once you enter the key in the service.ts the ChatGPT API will work correctly.